aaerofeev/bitbucket-static-reviews/README.md

 Required options: project, repository, and branch names.
 Comments will be posted to a pull-request with an OPEN status, if any.

-1. The results of `git diff origin/master <BRANCH>` or the revisions difference is transmitted to analyziers
+1. The results of `git diff origin/master <BRANCH>` or the revisions difference is transmitted to analyzers
-2. Static analyzers' output is collected
+2. Static analyzers' reports are collected
 3. The comments are analyzed and sent to Bitbucket API

 ### Bitbucket API